 An Oracle incremental backup contains the changed data from the last full backup.
 Incremental backups use less media and resources than full backups.

-In a cumulative level n backup, only the data that differs from the most recent backup at level n-1 or lower, is backed up.
+In a cumulative level n backup, only the data that differs from the most recent backup at level n-1 or a lower level is backed up.

 - Oracle database files that include the datafiles and control files